AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Legacy Architecture {#personalinfo}

 Below are instructions specific to the legacy version of the `Cohort Report Builder`.
-If you are interested in using the new version, see [New Architecture](../../administrator/account-management/new-architecture.md) for more information about migrating to an [!DNL MBI] New Architecture account.
+If you are interested in using the new version, see [New Architecture](../../administrator/account-management/new-architecture.md) for more information about migrating to an [!DNL Commerce Intelligence] New Architecture account.

 #### How do I create my own `cohort` analysis? {#create}